rjkviegas/course/algorithmic_complexity/README.md

 **Resources**:
 * [Divide and conquer algorithm](https://en.wikipedia.org/wiki/Divide_and_conquer_algorithm) on Wikipedia

-- [ ] Using these two axes, try to make some of your algorithms more efficient.
+- [ ] Can you use this to make some of your algorithms more efficient?
+Which ones?
-  * Is it possible?
-  * Can you make them as efficient as the built-in functions?

 #### Optimising: